RawanA29/RawanA29/README.md

  - I am very commited to my school.

- - I can read and write both English and Arabic
+ - I can read and write both English and Arabic.

+ - I am good with kids and have babysat before.
 <!--
 **RawanA29/RawanA29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.